donmccurdy/input-tokenizer/README.md

 Demo: http://www.donmccurdy.com/sandbox/tag_editor/demo/

 jQuery plugin that stylizes an input and allows a user to type keywords, which will be broken up into tokens/tags and displayed separately.

 It's what you'd expect to see when tagging a post on Tumblr or Stack-Overflow.
-Mostly, I just wanted to take a shot at doing this myself, from scratch.
+Mostly, I just wanted to do this myself, from scratch.

 Screenshot: